tegar-wahyu/car-rental/docs/api-documentation.md

 **Customer Errors:**
 - `"Invalid customer ID"` - ID parameter is not a valid integer
-- `"Customer not found"` - Customer doesn't exist
+- `"Customer not found"` - Customer doesn't exist or has been soft-deleted
+- `"Customer not found or has been removed"` - Customer reference is invalid (doesn't exist or soft-deleted)
 - `"Failed to create customer"` - Database error (often duplicate NIK)
 - `"Cannot delete customer with active bookings..."` - Customer has active bookings
-- `"Cannot delete customer with booking history..."` - Customer has completed bookings
+- `"Failed to soft delete customer"` - Database error during soft delete

 **Car Errors:**
 - `"Invalid car ID"` - ID parameter is not a valid integer
-- `"Car not found"` - Car doesn't exist
+- `"Car not found"` - Car doesn't exist or has been soft-deleted
+- `"Car not found or has been removed"` - Car reference is invalid (doesn't exist or soft-deleted)
 - `"Failed to create car"` - Database error
 - `"Cannot delete car with active bookings..."` - Car has active bookings
-- `"Cannot delete car with booking history..."` - Car has completed bookings
+- `"Failed to soft delete car"` - Database error during soft delete

 **Booking Errors:**
 - `"Invalid booking ID"` - ID parameter is not a valid integer